 - Who has business responsibility for the activity, when it will occur and where

 - Processes to ensure the licensee has systems and procedures in place to understand and respond to community issues on an ongoing basis

 - Processes that provide the opportunity for relationships to be built proactively, not just when issues occur

-The CE Plan, and any action associated with the mining or prospecting licence, should be reviewed on a regular basis.
+The community engagement plan, and any action associated with the mining or prospecting licence, should be reviewed on a regular basis.

 Ideally, engagement processes should start early.
 Seeking views from the local community at an early stage will assist mining or prospecting licensees to identify the best way of interacting and engaging with the people of that community.

 When identifying affected individuals or communities, a systematic approach can work well.
 It is often easiest to consider the community surrounding the geographic location first, and then those affected or interested in related facilities, such as transport routes and other operational impacts and developments.

 It is up to each licensee to determine the community they are committing to engage with as part of their community engagement plan.
 In making such a determination, a licensee should ensure that they consider the term 'community' as inclusive, especially on a local level.
 This doesn't normally include international, interstate or distant individuals or groups who do not have a direct link to the area.